aiurovet/parse_args/README.md

-A Dart package to parse command-line options simple way and in a portable style (bash/find/java/PowerShell).
+A getopts-like Dart package to parse command-line options simple way and in a portable style (bash/find/java/PowerShell).

 ## Features

-Comprises a single function `parseArgs` which does the only thing: it recognises options, i.e. any word prefixed with а dash `-`, then accumulates all possible values (every arg until the next option) and calls a user-defined function.
+Comprises a single function `parseArgs` which does the only thing: it recognises options, i.e. any word prefixed with а dash `-`, then accumulates all possible values (every arg until the next option), validates against the user-defined format and calls a user-defined function handler.

 The rest is imposed on the application.
-You don't need to define every option separately (either as a member attribute or as some collection element), you can recognise the actual options using regular expressions, but you should validate every value and print the usage yourself.
+You don't need to define every option separately (either as a member attribute or as some collection element), you can specify as many names for each option as you like, you can specify the type of each option value.

 Every option name is passed lowercased as well as stripped off any leading or trailing space and dash.
 This allows specifying option names either as `-i` or `--inp-files` (default bash-like), `-inpfiles` (find- and java-like) or as `-InpFiles` (PowerShell-like).